inegm/ebtombola/README.md

 by default, gamblers can win a maximum of 2 lots.
 To change this number to 3 for example, use `tombola.luckyness_maximus = 3`

-if the default lot drawing suspense level of 5 is too much to handle, you can change it with `tombo.draw_lot('blinky', suspense=3)`
+if the default lot drawing suspense level of 5 is too much to handle, you can change it with `tombola.draw_lot('blinky', suspense=3)`